mattermost/mattermost-test-management/data/test-cases/cloud/cloud-trial/cloud-evaluation-trial/test-1.md

 Scenario 2: Last day of trial

-1. The Global banner should display a message `This is the last day of your free trail.
+1. The Global banner should display a message `This is the last day of your free trial.
 Purchase a plan before 11.59pm PT or contact sales` and `Review your options` button

 Scenario 3: User accessing workspace after 30 days of trial